stockphrase/no-silo/content/courses/workshops/altering-sources.md

 ### *So, what do you do in these situations?*

 This exercise will introduce you to `ellipsis` and `brackets` which are used to alter source material during quotation.
-These are important tools to control as you take part in academic conversations.
+These are important tools to wield as you take part in academic conversations.

 ## Source Text